-A. Wearing masks helps prevent the spread of COVID-19 and masks recommended for both students and adults in the school environment, according to the Cuyahoga County Board of Health and CDC.
-Students in grades K-12 attending in-person school with us each day should wear a mask throughout the school day.
+A. Wearing masks helps prevent the spread of COVID-19 and masks are recommended for both students and adults in the school environment, according to the Cuyahoga County Board of Health and CDC.
+Students in grades K-12 attending in-person school with us each day should wear a mask (without vents or valves) throughout the school day.

 Q. 63.
 What about mask breaks during the day?

 A. Students will remove their masks for lunch while they eat and drink.
 Additionally, for our K-6 students, our recess monitors will help facilitate mask breaks for students who want to get a breath of fresh air away from other students.
 We will also provide tutorials for students and parents about how to safely remove and store a mask while not in use.

 Otherwise, students will keep their masks on throughout the school day.
 We continue to urge families to provide increasing opportunities for students to wear masks now so that is familiar by the start of school.